thecbp/P8105_final/report.md

 Data Cleaning
 -------------

 Many of the columns in the data appear to be numerical, but are in fact, categorical.
-Our `catfactory` function in `utils.R` contain all of our retyping.
+Our `catfactory` function in `utils.R` contains all of our retyping code.

 ``` r
 tidy_colectomies = tidy_colectomies %>%